VulnX/rscp/README.md

 ### Windows

-Download the latest windows .tar.gz archive from the [Releases](https://github.com/VulnX/rscp/releases) page, extract it, and run the executable.
+Download the latest windows executable from the [Releases](https://github.com/VulnX/rscp/releases) page, and run it.

-> NOTE: You might need to allow it through firewall if the port 8000 is not open
+> NOTE: You might need to allow it through the firewall.

+## TODO
+- Improve code documentation
+- Add support for zipping files
+- Add support for Android and Mac OS

 ## Additional

-This is mainly a personal project for me to learn Rust and Rocket by making an actual usable program.
+This is mainly a personal project for me to learn Rust by making an actual usable program.

 The inspiration is from [qrcp](https://github.com/claudiodangelis/qrcp)